 - Develop and follow a Business Recycling Strategy, aiming to minimise waste production and maximise re-use and recycling across the business through considering all aspects of the waste chain from production to disposal.

 - Utilise the Corporate Social Responsibility (CSR) Steering Group to evaluate and set baselines and subsequent targets for improvement, ensuring we maintain our progress towards our sustainability goals including protection of the environment, supporting the economy and our local communities.
 We will continue schemes to encourage modal shift and support integration of the railway within wider transport systems.

 - Continue to measure, monitor and review our performance on a regular basis, specifically to ensure energy consumption and associated carbon emissions are tracked to reach our reduction targets.

-- Collaborate with the Energy Management Forum to ensure continual reduction in energy consumption for both traction and non-traction areas of the business.
-We will develop campaigns, educate and continue to reach towards our traction carbon target of an 11% reduction in kgCO2e per vehicle-km and 21% reduction in non-traction energy.
+- Collaborate across the business to ensure continual reduction in energy consumption for both traction and non-traction areas of our business.
+We will develop campaigns, educate and continue to reach to our traction carbon targets.

 - Reduce the risk of pollution and emissions from operations, especially noise and vibration, spills and leaks and exhaust emissions and continue to support industry research surrounding air quality on the railway.

 - Reduce water consumption and improve its measurement and monitoring, through the fitment of Low-Flow taps and monitoring our consumption closely.

 - Collaborate with external organisations to support, enhance and encourage the growth of biodiversity within our estates, ensuring that we engage with local charities, stakeholders and biodiversity specialists to boost habitats surrounding the railway.